 The library is centrally located on the Waterbury campus in the L building, between Ekstrom Hall and the Student Center, with the main entrance located at L-523.
-The library collection consists of over 50,000 items and access to 48 research databases.
-Level 5 services include Circulation, Reserves, and Reference, and ready access to computers, printers, a photocopier, a scanner, a study area, and book stacks.
+Level 5 services include Circulation, Reserves, and Reference, and ready access to computers, printers, a photocopier, a scanner, a study area, and books.
 The library may also be accessed from Level 4, at L-410.
-Level 4 areas include current and back issues of periodicals, the library's Electronic Classroom computers with printers, a quiet study area, a group study area, DVD and CD collections, and a photocopier, and staff offices.
-More book stacks are located on the Mezzanine level, between Levels 4 and 5.
+Level 4 areas include current and back issues of periodicals, the library's Electronic Classroom, computers with printers, a quiet study, group study, DVD, VHS and CD collections, a photocopier, and staff offices.
+More books are located on the Mezzanine level, between Levels 4 and 5.